asimihsan/copier_rust_template/README.md

 </p>

 Transform your Rust projects into cross-platform powerhouses!
-This template provides everything you need to build native CLIs, WebAssembly modules, and Python extensions from a single unified codebase.
+This template provides everything you need to build native CLIs, WebAssembly modules, Python extensions, and Go bindings from a single unified codebase.

 ### 🎯 Key Features